Setting property groups

 If you have defined multiple Zowe profiles of the types zosmf or rse, then the editor uses the default profiles to determine which of your profiles to use.
 If you want the editor to pick a different profile instead, you can specify the profile in the zopeneditor.zowe User Settings.

-Z Open Editor shows a progress notification for programs with long-running remote copybook or include file resolution.
-This progress notification enables users to cancel ongoing remote file resolving (in progress requests still finishes).
-Z Open Editor does not attempt to resolve remote files for the cancelled program until it is closed and reopened.
+Z Open Editor shows a progress notification for programs that involve long-running remote copybook or include file resolution.
+This notification enables users to cancel ongoing remote file resolution; however, requests already in progress continue to completion.
+Z Open Editor does not attempt to resolve remote files for a cancelled program until the program is closed and reopened.

 Set IBM Z Open Editor property groups using glob patterns, relative path, and absolute path (Local files only)

-IBM Z Open Editor supports glob patterns, relative path patterns, and absolute path patterns for local files in order to provide locations items.
-Below are some examples about adding property groups using glob patterns, relative path, and absolute path for local files.
-Note, that currently there is no wildcard support for MVS data set names.
-These have to match exactly.
+IBM Z Open Editor supports glob patterns, relative path patterns, and absolute path patterns for local files to define locations items.
+The following examples show how to add property groups using glob patterns, relative path, and absolute path for local files.
+Note that wildcard support is not currently available for MVS data set names; these must match exactly.

 Glob patterns